BorysLevytskyi/DeclarativeUnitTesting/Article.md

 So I came with this facade class with factory methods that accept `Action<EntityBuilder>`.
 Every Entity has it's own builder to provide a **domain** language of expressing it's entity attributes and state.

 In this article I'm gonna use Agile Scrum domain having Sprints, UserStories, Users as an example.

+### Stability

+Generating always correct entities by your builders make tests more stable.
+I've seen situations where developers set only properties of an entity that were used in particular piece of code leaving all other properties to be null.
+Later when that components were changed to work with additional properties on that entity - all tests began to fail due to `NullReferenceException` because that property wasn't set up.
+Developer then had do go back to all those tests and set that property in each unit test.

+Having boilerplate code removed from the test cases themselves also adds stability to unit tests.
+That boilerplate code is then shared between tests and is usually easy to change without affecting the test cases themselves.
+When tests are written in declarative behavior-driven style changes in infrastructural boilerplate code are much less likely to affect them.
+As an example [Gherkin](https://github.com/cucumber/cucumber/wiki/Gherkin) language can be used.
+It is the most ultimate case of pushing all the boilerplate code out.
+What I'm using in my unit tests looks somewhat like `Gherkin` but is aimed at writing unit test, while `Gherkin` is used in writing integration tests.
+No doubt it was inspiration for my approach to unit testing.

+### Why not use AutoFixture
+AutoFixture is a good tool for generating entities "hydrated" with random attributes but the problem is in this randomness.
+I want my Entities to be created in always correct state.
+And this correct state might mean that certain group of properties can be setup with values that agree with each other.
+You can do this with AutoFixture customizations but when your start doing it you now understand that you just using AutoFixture to kickoff generation and doing all the important staff in your customization classes.
+Beside I want to have a fluent interface of chainable methods that are **not** per-property based.
+I'll tell you why later in this article.

 ## Create Entities using fluent syntax
 I'm a big fan of Given-When-Then approach of structuring unit tests so I've been calling my facade class `Given` instead of `Create` in recent projects.
 I like my unit tests to be sound the same as just plain english explanation of the test case.